aeli3/RL-Project-2024/README.md

 ## Actor-Critic Implementation

 - **ActorCritic.ipynb:** This Jupyter Notebook contains the Actor-Critic implementation for the RL Project.
-It showcases the Actor-Critic algorithm and its application to the project.
+It showcases the Actor-Critic algorithm and its application in a smart grid environment.

 ## Usage